8.4 – Tails of a test

 Two-tailed hypotheses: Comparison 1 and comparison 2 in the table above are two-tailed hypotheses.
 We don’t ask about the direction of any difference (less than or greater than).

 Note.
 It’s a nice trick to shade in regions of the curve.
-A package tigerstats includes the function pnormGC that simplifies this task.
+A package tigerstats

-Figure 2.
-Two-tailed distribution
+Figure 1.
+Two-tailed distribution.

-pnormGC(c(-1.96,1.96), region="outside", mean=0, sd=1,graph=TRUE)
+library(tigerstats) pnormGC(c(-1.96,1.96), region="outside", mean=0, sd=1,graph=TRUE)

 Figure 2.
-One-tailed distribution, lower tail (left) and upper tail (right)
+One-tailed distribution, lower tail (left) and upper tail (right).

-pnormGC(1.645, region="above", mean=0, sd=1,graph=TRUE)
+library(tigerstats) pnormGC(1.645, region="above", mean=0, sd=1,graph=TRUE) pnormGC(-1.645, region="below", mean=0, sd=1,graph=TRUE)

 One-tailed hypotheses: Comparison 3 through comparison 6 in the table are one-tailed hypotheses.
 The direction of the difference matters.